boonepeter/boonepeter.github.io/content/posts/spotify-codes-part-2.md

 In [part 1](/posts/2020-11-10-spotify-codes) I dove into Spotify Codes and explained the general technical concepts of how they work.
 If you haven't read that post you should check it out.
 I [shared it on reddit](https://www.reddit.com/r/programming/comments/jvrpvj/how_spotify_codes_work/) where it generated a lot of interesting discussion.
 [Ludvig Strigeus](https://en.wikipedia.org/wiki/Ludvig_Strigeus), a key early developer at Spotify and the person who invented Spotify Codes, even stopped by and shared some more information on their creation and the rational behind them!

 At the end of part 1 I wrote that I wasn't sure about some of the details, so I was not able to implement my own barcode to URI converter.
 Thanks to a little more digging and a [lot of help from someone on Stack Overflow](https://stackoverflow.com/a/64950150/10703868) I can now do that conversion.
-You can find the code [here](https://github.com/boonepeter/boonepeter.github.io-code/tree/main/spotify-codes-part-2).

 This article is going to be a little bit more technical than part 1 as I try to explain _exactly_ how Spotify encodes their barcodes.
 I will include some more resources if you want to keep learning.

 ## Encoding a URI into a Spotify Barcode